JacquesCarette/Drasil/README.md

 **code**
   - The main folder for Drasil source code and example implementations

+**notes**
+  - Assorted general/administrative notes

 .gitattributes
   - Used by git

 .gitignore
   - Used by git (specifies which file(type)s to ignore when committing)

+.travis.yml
+  - Used for continuous integration with Travis CI

 LICENSE
   - License information